 #4 Consider your presentation

-Since you’ll be recorded during your CASPer and Snapshot interview, and evaluators will be able to see your recorded responses, it’s important to consider how you present yourself on camera and when answering questions.
-Your posture, body language, dress and tone of voice are all going to factor into your presentation, just as they would in a real professional interview.
+Since you’ll be recorded during your CASPer video responses, and evaluators will be able to see your recorded responses, it’s important to consider how you present yourself on camera and when answering questions.
+Your posture, body language, dress, and tone of voice are all going to factor into your presentation, just as they would in a real professional interview.
 Be aware of these things during your practice sessions and make adjustments as need be.
 If you fidget out of nervousness, practice some calming breathing techniques before you record your answers.
 Practice speaking calmly and confidently, and remember to speak loud enough for your microphone to pick up.
 If an evaluator can’t understand or hear your answer, you won’t receive a good score!
 Remember to dress professionally and keep a neutral background in your video so you can minimize distractions to yourself and the evaluator viewing your video.

 #5 Do your research